-Soap molecules play the important role in the film formation.
-They:
+Soap molecules play the important role in the film formation[1,2]:

-- ✓ Form the surface structure of soap film;

-- ✓ Decrease the evaporation of water;

-- ✓ Decrease the surface tension.
+- ✓ Negative ions $C{17}H{35}COO^{-1}$ form the surface structure of soap film; - ✓ Soap molecules decrease the evaporation of water; - ✓ They also decrease the surface tension.

-Also, this difference in the positive and the negative ion distribution in a soap film causes a very interesting phenomenon, which will be discussed below.
+Here we want to note that this difference in the positive and the negative ion distribution in a soap film leads to a very interesting phenomenon, which will be discussed below.

-In some of our experiments we added a small amount of glycerin to soap, because the glycerin decreases the water evaporation from the surface and also stabilizes the soap film.
+In some of our experiments we added a small amount of glycerin to soap, because the glycerin decreases the water evaporation from the surface and also stabilizes the soap film[1,2].
 So, due to the glycerin a soap film gets an "extra duration of life" and becomes more elastic.